Geri-Borbas/iOS.Labs.physicsBody/README.md

 NSLog(@"%@", body.class)); // PKPhysicsBody
 ```

-Another thing to consider, that class methods gonna stay in place.
+Another thing to consider, that **class methods gonna stay in place**.
 This is cool, but you cannot
 swizzle every method automatically.
 Class methods implementations have to be added to `SKPhysicsBody`,
-but instance methods have to be added to `PKPkysicsBody` (or whatever class that factories return).
+but instance methods have to be added to `PKPkysicsBody` (or whatever class that factories return at
+runtime).

 ```Objective-C
 NSLog(@"%@", SKPhysicsBody.class); // SKPhysicsBody